An in-depth guide on organizing your GTmetrix Reports with Dashboard Filters.

-The quickest way to filter your pages is by URL keywords, using the keyword filter bar in the top right hand corner of the Report Table, aka the Quick URL Keyword Filter bar.
+The quickest way to filter your pages is by URL keywords, using the keyword filter bar in the top right hand corner of the Reports Table, aka the Quick URL Keyword Filter bar.

 Start typing keywords into the Quick URL Keyword Filter bar so that GTmetrix will only show you the entries that contain those keywords in the URL.

 Note that URL filtering is not case sensitive.

 Add tags to non-related pages so that you can specifically filter for those pages by clicking on the tags.

 In addition to keyword URL filtering, you can also filter reports by the Analysis Options used.
 Click on the More Filters button located next to the filter bar to expand more filtering options.

 Selecting or toggling each Analysis Option will filter reports by that particular option.